Yitzhak Zuckerman: Biography

-Zuckerman was born in Vilnius, partitioned Poland (then part of the Russian Empire, now the capital of Lithuania) into a Jewish family.
-As a young man he embraced the concepts of socialism and Zionism.
+Zuckerman was born on December 13, 1915, in Vilnius, then part of the Russian Empire.
+After World War I Vilnius became part of the recreated Polish state.
+As a young man, he embraced the concepts of Labor Zionism.
+He graduated from a religious elementary school associated with the Mizrachi Zionist movement, followed by a Hebrew gymnasium in 1933.
+He applied to study at the University of Vilnius and Hebrew University in Jerusalem, but never began university studies.

+In his youth, he became involved with the Zionist movement, as a member of HeHalutz and HeHalutz Hatzair.
+He lived in a Vilnius kibbutz on Subocz Street, then on a farm training pioneers in Grochów near Warsaw.
+In 1937, he became a member of the HeHalutz Hatzair Central Committee, and in 1938 he took over as secretary general of the Dror-Hehalutz.

 After the German and Soviet invasion of Poland in 1939 he was in the area overrun by the Red Army and initially stayed in the Soviet zone of occupation, where he took an active part in the creation of various Jewish underground socialist organisations.
 In the spring of 1940 he moved to Warsaw, where he became one of the leaders of the Dror Hechaluc youth movement, along with his future wife Zivia Lubetkin.
 Zuckerman was issued a false passport by the Ładoś Group.

 In 1941 he became the deputy commander of the ŻOB resistance organisation.
 In this capacity, he served mainly as the envoy between the commander of ŻOB and the commanders of the Polish resistance organizations of Armia Krajowa and Armia Ludowa.
 On 22 December 1942 he and two accomplices attacked a café in Kraków that was being used by the SS and Gestapo.
 Zuckerman was wounded and narrowly escaped, and his two comrades were tracked down and killed.